Disability Awareness Curriculum Team

 Tim Vogel, Work Services Coordinator

-In 2004, the Clermont County Board of Developmental Disabilities created a training curriculum to help people in the community learn abou the agency and experience what it feels like to have a disability.
-Through a short PowerPoint presentation, the group receives a course in Assistive Technology, learns what it means to speak “People First Language” and has the opportunity to “try on a disability.”
+In 2004, the Clermont County Board of Developmental Disabilities created a training curriculum to help people in the community learn about the agency and experience what it feels like to have a disability.
+Through a short PowerPoint presentation, the group receives a course in Assistive Technology, learns what it means to speak “People First Language” and has the opportunity to speak personally with someone who has a disability in an informal Meet and Greet segment.

 This has proved to be a very successful training program for the Clermont County Board of Developmental Disabilities.
 Schools, church groups, Rotary Clubs, and many other organizations have had the opportunity to experience this curriculum over the past year and in July, 2005, the Clermont County Board of Developmental Disabilities received an Exemplary Status for this program from the CARF accreditation organization.